tristanbettany/TrayController/README.md

 ## Non Windows Systems

-This app is built in electron and is designed to be able to work on all systems within reason, some changes will need to be made for it to work on other systems, I leave this in the hands of the community as I am a windows user.
+Even though this app is built in a cross platform framework (electron), both it and Pillar are both designed to work on windows only.
+If you require to use another OS I recommend either another solution or taking the time to fork and modify my work such that it works on other systems.